MicrosoftDocs/Advertising-docs/BingAds/guides/product-ads.md

     -   You may not specify duplicate product conditions in a branch.
 For more information, see [Product Conditions](#conditions).

 5. Create a product ad.
 You must add at least one [ProductAd](~/campaign-management-service/productad.md) to the corresponding ad group.
 A *ProductAd* is not used directly for delivered ad copy.
 Instead, the delivery engine generates product ads from the product details that it finds in your Bing Merchant Center store's product catalog.
 The primary purpose of the *ProductAd* object is to provide promotional text that the delivery engine adds to the product ads that it generates.
-For example, if the promotional text is set to ?Free shipping on $99 purchases?, the delivery engine will set the product ad's description to ?Free shipping on $99 purchases.?
+For example, if the promotional text is set to "Free shipping on $99 purchases", the delivery engine will set the product ad's description to "Free shipping on $99 purchases."

     To create a product ad, instantiate a *ProductAd* object and set the *PromotionalText* element as needed.
 If you do not want to add promotional text to your ads, set *PromotionalText* to null or an empty string.
 Next, call the [AddAds](~/campaign-management-service/addads.md) operation to add the product ad to an ad group.